 February 23: Nisha Anand

-In her talk, “Choosing Common Ground in a Divided Time,” Indian-American activist, justice reform advocate, and Dream Corps CEO Nisha Anand will share her story of working with her ideological opposite to make history and save lives.
+Nisha Anand, an Indian-American activist, justice reform advocate and Dream Corps CEO, will address “Choosing Common Ground in a Divided Time” as part of our Creative Intelligence series.
+She will share her story of working with her ideological opposite to make history and save lives.

 March 10: Hannah L. Drake